-Single stage R744 compressors with variable volume flow rates in the range of 18 to 90 m/h are not available in the market.
+Single stage R744 compressors with variable volume flow rates in the range of 10 to 90 m/h are not available in the market.
 Therefore a novel high efficient, 6 cylinder piston compressor has been developed in close cooperation between SINTEF and OBRIST Engineering.
-The paper describes briefly the design features of the compressor and the test facility,
+The paper describes partly the design features of the compressor, as well as the measurement equipment of the test facility and the uncertainty range of the experimental results.

 Initial experimental results show an overall efficiency significant higher than state-of-the-art compressor concepts with ordinary asynchronous motors.
-Latest results will be presented and implemented in the paper.